-Responsibilities of a Criminal Defense Attorney
+Responsibilities of Criminal Defense Attorneys

 Criminal defense attorneys carry the important responsibility of ensuring that persons who have been accused of crimes receive just treatment under the law.
 Under the 6th Amendment of the Bill of Rights, persons who have been accused of criminal acts are entitled to a "speedy and public trial," and an "impartial jury."
 In a criminal trial the prosecuting attorney must show the jury "beyond a reasonable doubt," that the defendant committed the crime.